Bomber3874/Basics-Of-Cpp/README.md

     Output Display: The results of each operation are displayed clearly, showing how the input numbers relate to each operation.

 This version of the calculator is simpler and does not require conditional logic or operator selection from the user.
 Instead, it demonstrates how to process and display multiple results from a single pair of inputs.

+# Conclusion:

+Through this experiment, we have:

+    Understood the basic syntax and structure of a C++ program.

+    Learned how to use #include, main(), and cout/cin statements.

+    Implemented a program to perform basic arithmetic operations.

+    Practiced the use of conditional logic to handle division errors.